cracx0x1/Hacking-Tool-Set/README.md

 ## Note
 - Use these tools responsibly and only on systems you own or have explicit permission to test.
 - The success of brute-forcing or cracking scripts depends heavily on the quality of your wordlist.
+- The success of brute-forcing and cracking depends heavily on the quality and size of your wordlist.

 ## License

 This project is provided under the MIT License.
 Use it ethically and at your own risk.
+Unauthorized use of these tools is illegal and unethical.